miguelfp/nthRootsOfUnity/README.md

 # nthRootsOfUnity

-Companion code to Schmid, Fosas de Pando &amp; Peake (Phys.
+Companion code to the article "Stability analysis for *n*-periodic arrays of fluid systems" by Schmid, Fosas de Pando &amp; Peake (Phys.
 Rev. Fluids, 2017)